architect/arc.codes/src/views/docs/en/guides/developer-experience/dependency-management.md

 #### Native packages

-By default, `pip` attempts to [install packages as wheels](https://packaging.python.org/en/latest/tutorials/installing-packages/#source-distributions-vs-wheels).
-When `pip` installs a package, it is downloaded to match the platform it's running on.
-For example: if you're running a Mac, `pip` will download the Mac wheel.
-(Even when specifying the [`--no-binary=:all:`](https://pip.pypa.io/en/latest/cli/pip_install/#install-no-binary) option, `pip` will still install platform native packages if source distributions are unavailable.)
+By default, `pip` attempts to [install packages as wheels](https://packaging.python.org/en/latest/tutorials/installing-packages/#source-distributions-vs-wheels) that match the platform it's running on.
+For example: if you're running a Mac, `pip` will attempt to download the Mac wheel of the package you're installing.
+This is great for working locally in Sandbox.

-This means that if any of your Lambdas utilize packages that ship as platform-native wheels, they will be broken once deployed to AWS unless they have an AWS Linux 2 (AL2) compatible wheel available, and you are deploying your app from an AL2-based system or Docker image.
+During deployment to AWS, Architect's dependency hydration makes a best-effort attempt to guide `pip` to download wheels compatible with AWS Linux 2 (AL2), the underlying OS of Lambda (and many other AWS compute services).
+However, not all packages publish AL2 compatible wheels.
+Packages that do not publish source distributions, or that incorrectly tag `glibc` versions in their wheel distributions, for example, may have issues running in AWS.

-Unfortunately, per `pip`'s current functionality, Architect cannot paper over this right now.
+Due to this potential variability in dependency compatibility, we advise thoroughly testing your Python deployments in staging before promoting to production.

 ### Manual dependency management